Yuma Elementary School District

 Yuma Elementary School District 1 is a school district in Yuma County, Arizona.

-It serves the central and eastern portions of Yuma, as well as the surrounding communities of Buckshot, Dome Valley, El Prado Estates, Fortuna Foothills, Laguna, Martinez Lake, and the Yuma Proving Ground.
+The school district includes the central and eastern portions of Yuma, as well as the surrounding communities of Buckshot, El Prado Estates, Martinez Lake, and the Yuma Proving Ground, as well as most of the Fortuna Foothills CDP.
+It also serves Dome Valley and Laguna.

+Liberty Military Housing of Marine Corps Air Station Yuma is assigned to schools in Yuma ESD.